-Changes in tax laws and unanticipated tax liabilities could adversely affect the Company's effective income tax rate and profitability.
+Changes in tax laws, including as a result of the 2020 United States presidential and congressional elections, and unanticipated tax liabilities could adversely affect the Company's effective income tax rate and profitability.

 The Company is subject to income taxes in the United States and numerous foreign jurisdictions.
-Although the Tax Act enacted in December 2017 lowered the U.S. corporate income tax rate, the Company's effective income tax rate in the future could be adversely affected by a number of factors, including: changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws, the outcome of income tax audits in various jurisdictions around the world, and any repatriation of non-US earnings for which the Company has not previously provided for U.S. taxes.
+The Company's effective income tax rate in the future could be adversely affected by a number of factors, including: changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in tax laws, the outcome of income tax audits in various jurisdictions around the world, and any repatriation of non-US earnings for which the Company has not previously provided for U.S. taxes.
 The Company regularly assesses all of these matters to determine the adequacy of its tax provision, which is subject to significant discretion.